fabiolune/logic-engine/README.md

 The monadic function notation captures the possible outputs of the function:
 - the left type of the `Either` (`string`) represents a non matching result represented by the code of the executed rule
 - the right type (`Unit`) represents insted a matching result for which no additional details are needed.

-The functional programming notation is implemented using to Franco Melandri's [__Tiny FP__](https://github.com/FrancoMelandri/tiny-fp) library.

 The `RulesSetCompiler` transforms a RulesSet into a `CompiledRulesSet<T>`, essentially a wrapper around an array of `Func<T, Either<string, Unit>>` (all the rules of the `RulesSet` that are not correct get filtered out).